 Work at a Chinese company as a business intern.
 Complete a business or economic project related to your field.

 Visit both global and domestic corporations to learn about China's business environment.

 Learn Chinese, interact closely with Chinese college students, and participate in various cultural activities.

 Visit famous sightseeing attractions and be inspired by the history, modernization and natural beauty of China.

 Be inspired by the history, modernization and natural beauty of China.

 This program is a 3-credit course that counts as a global elective as well as a major elective for economics (ECON 493) and most of the business administration majors (BUS 493).

-We partner with the Chinese Language Institute (CLI) to build this program for SBE majors.
-Past CLI Engagement director Cory Donovan is a SBE graduate and participated in the China internship program in 2009.
+Chinese Language Institute (CLI) to build this program for SBE majors.
+Past CLI Engagement director Cory Donovan is a SBE graduate and participated in the the China internship program in 2009.